Shadreck Chirikure: Career

 He held a Mandela-Harvard Fellowship in 2012 at Harvard University's Hutchins Centre for African and African American Studies.
-He received the National Research Foundation of South Africa’s Presidential Award in 2012 for outstanding research by persons under the age of 40.
+He received the National Research Foundation of South Africa's Presidential Award in 2012 for outstanding research by persons under the age of 40.
 Chirikure received the Association of Commonwealth Universities Fellowship in 2017, which he held at Linacre College, University of Oxford.
 He currently holds a British Academy Global Professorship within the School of Archaeology at the University of Oxford, and a Visiting Fellow at St Cross College.
 Chirikure is also an honorary research associate at the McDonald Institute for Archaeological Research.
 In 2019 he delivered the Thirty-first McDonald Annual Lecture at the University of Cambridge.

 He has published several monographs, including Indigenous Mining and Metallurgy in Africa (2010), and Metals in Past Societies.
 A Global Perspective on Indigenous African Metallurgy (2015), and numerous journal articles.
 He is the editor in chief of the Oxford Research Encyclopaedia of African Archaeology and one of the co-editors of Cambridge University Press’ History of Technology book series.

-Chirikure is a founding member of the South African Young Academy of Science, a member of the Board of Governors for the Arts Council of African Studies Association, and a member of the Advisory Council of the New York based Wenner Gren Foundation for Anthropological Research.
+Chirikure is a founding member of the South African Young Academy of Science, a Member of the Academy of Science of South Africa, a fellow of the Royal Society of Arts, a former member of the Board of Governors for the Arts Council of African Studies Association, and a former member of the Advisory Council of the New York based Wenner Gren Foundation for Anthropological Research.
 He won the Antiquity prize in both 2019, and in 2008 with Innocent Pikirayi.

 Research focus

 Much of Chirikure's work is focused on integrating hard sciences with traditional archaeological and anthropological studies, to explore both ancient African technologies and how they contribute to political economies in both non-state and precolonial state systems.
-Chirikure’s work seeks to disrupt the hegemonic approach to african technologies, and their roles in society, using African philosophies to revise historically accepted concepts and reflect on the significance of African technology in the long durée.
+Chirikure's work seeks to disrupt the hegemonic approach to african technologies, and their roles in society, using African philosophies to revise historically accepted concepts and reflect on the significance of African technology in the long durée.
 In his work, Chirikure reflects on how this affects Africa's place in the world now, and the place of the world in Africa, as exemplified in a lecture given as part of AfOx insaka 2019, entitled 'Why is contemporary Africa poor: insights from archaeology and deep history'.

 As of 2020, his current project is focused on the precolonial urban landscapes in southern Africa, and how these deep history of challenges contribute to contemporary society.
 His work is focused at two World Heritage Sites, Great Zimbabwe and Mapungubwe.
 Understanding of the economies and social/trade networks of these significant sites is sorely lacking, without even a solid chronological framework.
 Through an extensive science-based analysis of material and biological remains, Chirikure's work seeks to place these sites in their African and international trade networks.
 The outcomes will enhance understanding of national heritage and roots through education in Africa and beyond.